blog-dovydasvenckus/blog/_posts/2020-07-12-one-psu-two-fried-cpus.md

 Opened ticket on Fractal Design support system regarding damaged parts due to faulty product

+### Tuesday, July 21

+Received first response from Fractal support.
+They informed me that they need to inspect PSU, to confirm that parts were fried by PSU.

+I have asked them to inspect it by serial number because it was already returned to Fractals repair center by my local retailer.

 ## Conclusion

 I was excited about this upgrade, but it turned out as a really frustrating one.